nbransby/dialogue-builder/README.md

     consume(message: Message): string[];
 }
 ````
-The `Dialogue` class constructor has two required args, the first is the dialogue (the return value from the [`dialogue` function](#dialogue-function) and the second is the storage handler, you need to pass an object comforming to the following interface to store the dialog state, typically under your user record in a persistence storage mechanism on your choosing:
+The `Dialogue` class constructor has two required args, the first is the dialogue (the return value from the [`dialogue` function](#dialogue-function) and the second is the storage handler, you need to pass an object conforming to the following interface to store the dialog state, typically under your user record in a persistence storage mechanism on your choosing:
 ````typescript
 interface Storage {
     store(state: Object): void;
     retrieve(): Object;
 }
 ````
-Any additional args passed to the contructor are passed to the [`dialogue` function](#dialogue-function) this would typically be used to pass through the user's details to customise the dialogue plus any object needed in the [`ResponseHandlers`](#location-onText-onLocation-onImage-onAudio-onVideo-onFile-symbols) to act on user responses.
+Any additional args passed to the contructor are passed to the [`dialogue` function](#dialogue-function) this would typically be used to pass through the user's details to customise the dialogue plus any object needed in the [`ResponseHandlers`](#location-ontext-onlocation-onimage-onaudio-onvideo-onfile-symbols) to act on user responses.

 Call the `setKeywordHandler` method to create a keyword which will trigger the callback passed in whenever the user sends any of the keywords passed as the first arg, at any point in the conversation.
 The callback can return a [goto statement](#say-ask-expect-goto-tags-functions) to cause the dialogue to jump to the specified label.